great-lakes-ai-lab/cnbs-predictor/README.md

 5. Push your branch to your fork.
 6. Submit a pull request to the main repository.

 For detailed contributing instructions, please refer to the [Contributing guidelines](CONTRIBUTING.md).
+For a summary of current development plans to help map out possible contributions, see our [Roadmap document](ROADMAP.md).

 ## Code of Conduct